pfbrowning/ng-loading-indicator/README.md

 The library has been tested with both Angular 6 and 7, so you should be fine with either.

+## Upgrade Notes
+* As of version 2.0.0, I've renamed my CSS classes from camelCase to hyphen-case for readability and added prefixes for specificity.
+As a result, if you were previously referencing my loadingMessage or modalWindow class in your CSS, you'll want to rename those references to nli-loading-message and nm-modal-window accordingly.

 ## Installation
 1.  ng-loading-indicator depends on [@browninglogic/ng-modal](https://github.com/pfbrowning/ng-modal).
 Install them both:
 ```bash